rjbs/rjbs.github.io/_posts/2008-01-23-upgrading-my-macbooks-hard-drive-fails-to-be-as-easy-as-pie.md

 ---
 layout: post
-title : upgrading my macbook's hard drive fails to be as easy as pie date  : 2008-01-23T14:40:56Z tags  : ["apple", "backup", "hardware", "macosx", "stupid"]
+title : "upgrading my macbook's hard drive fails to be as easy as pie" date  : "2008-01-23T14:40:56Z" tags  : ["apple", "backup", "hardware", "macosx", "stupid"]
 ---
 Before the semiannual Big Mac Announcements, I was thinking that I might buy a